m45506825-pixel/brandforge-alx/README.md

 			return res.status(400).send('Missing required fields');
 		}

-		// Build a single provider prompt (you can switch to Gemini if preferred) const prompt = `You are an expert social media copywriter.
+		const prompt = `You are an expert social media copywriter.
 Write a ${tone} ${platform} caption about: "${brief}". ` + `Strictly keep it under ${wordLimit} words.`;